borg286/sevtech/README.md

 * Leather gets a bit faster with the stirring basins(?)
 But is still manual.
 But you can do 6 basins in parallel while you wait for each to go through the stirring animation.

+* For leather making in the basin, you only need 1 salt to 3 hide each time you make it.
+Same goes for when you tan it later; you only need one resin per 3 dried hide.

 ## Nutrition

 The Nutrition mod encourages you to eat a balanced diet, giving you relevant buffs for eating food.
 See farming and homesteading for how to get a healthy supply of ingredients.